lukaszliniewicz/Pandrator/README.md

 ![Demonstration GIF](demonstration.gif)

 ### Basic Usage
-If you don't want to use the additional functionalities, you have everything you need in the Session tab.
+If you don't want to use the additional functionalities, you have everything you need in the **Session tab**.

 1. Either create a new session or load an existing one (select a folder in `Outputs` to do that).
 2. Choose your `.txt` or `.srt` file.
-3. Select the TTS server you want to use - XTTS or Silero - and language from the dropdown.
+3. Select the TTS server you want to use - XTTS, Silero or VoiceCraft - and the language from the dropdown (VoiceCraft currently supports only English).
-4. Choose the voice you want to use (for XTTS, voices are short, 8-12s `.wav` files in the `tts_voices` directory).
-The XTTS model uses the audio to clone the voice and use it for generation.
-You may use the example ones in the repository, which I borrowed from daswer123, or upload your own.
-Please make sure that the audio is between 8 and 12s, mono, and 22050khz.
+4. Choose the voice you want to use.
+   1. **For XTTS**, voices are short, 8-12s `.wav` files in the `tts_voices` directory.
+The XTTS model uses the audio to clone the voice.
+It doesn't matter what language the sample is in, you will be able to generate in all supported languages, but the quality will be best if you provide a sample in your target language.
+You may use the example one in the repository or upload your own.
+Please make sure that the audio is between 8 and 12s, mono, and 22050hz.
 You may use a tool like Audacity to prepare the files.
 The less noise, the better.
 You may use a tool like [Resemble AI](https://github.com/resemble-ai/resemble-enhance) for denoising and/or enhancement of your samples on [Hugging Face](https://huggingface.co/spaces/ResembleAI/resemble-enhance).
-Silero offers a number of voices for each language it supports.
+   2. **Silero** offers a number of voices for each language it supports.
+It doesn't support voice cloning.
+   3. VoiceCraft works similarly to XTTS in that it clones the voice from a `.wav ` sample.
+However, it needs both a properly formatted `.wav` file (mono, 16000hz) and a `.txt` file with the transcription of what is said in the sample.
+The files must have the same name (apart from the extention, of course).
+You need to upload them to `tts_voices/VoiceCraft` and you will be able to select them in the GUI.
+Currently only English is supported.
-5. Start the generation.
+6. Start the generation.
 You may stop and resume it later, or close the programme and load the session later.
-6. You can play back the generated sentences, also as a playlist, and regenerate or remove individual ones.
+7. You can play back the generated sentences, also as a playlist, and regenerate or remove individual ones.
-7. "Save Output" concatenates the sentences generated so far an encodes them as one file (default is `.opus` at 64k bitrate; you may change it in the Audio tab to `.wav` or `.mp3`).
+8. "Save Output" concatenates the sentences generated so far an encodes them as one file (default is `.opus` at 64k bitrate; you may change it in the Audio tab to `.wav` or `.mp3`).

 ### General Audio Settings
 1. You can change the lenght of silence appended at the end of sentences and paragraphs.